leehsueh/django-gdata-oauth/README.md

 NOTE: Integration may not be the most elegant, but for now it works.

-* In your views file, import from the evernote_oauth views the following as needed:
+* In your views file, import from the google_oauth views the following as needed:
 	- view functions and utility functions
 		- oauth_start
 		- get_client